In this article

-You might be wondering what our expectations are for members, site monitors and custodians.
+You might be wondering what our expectations are for members, site monitors and or a site custodian.
 Below we’ve done our best to answer your questions as best we can.
-If you still have questions please just contact us and we’ll answer them for you
+If you still have questions please just contact us and we’ll answer them for you.

 What’s the difference between a member, a site monitor and a custodian?